VolkovLabs/volkovlabs.io/docs/volkovlabs-static-datasource/index.md

 ---
 title: Introduction
-description: The Static Data Source is a plugin for Grafana that allows to emulate your data to test and develop panels.
+description: The Static Data Source is a plugin for Grafana that allows to store and emulate your data.
 tags:
   - Grafana
   - Static